-Evaluate transportation alternatives, scaled to the size and complexity of the region, to the nature of its transportation issues, and to the realistically available options, including funding resources.
+Evaluate transportation alternatives, with consideration for the size and complexity of the region, the nature of its transportation issues, and the realistically available options, including funding resources.

 Establish a Setting

 Establish and provide a fair and impartial setting for effective regional transportation planning in Richland County.

 Develop and update a long-range transportation plan which spans a horizon of at least twenty (20) years.
 This plan should foster mobility and access for people and goods, efficient system performance and preservation, and improved quality of life.